CP-TSAI/cpp-boilerplate/readme.md

 - Figure out how to use travis, coveralls
 - PID definition
 - meet on 9/24 for part B
+- send a Pull Request to pair B
+- check the Pull Request from pair B
+- cppcheck, cpplint, google test

 ## Overview